chakrabar/chakrabar.github.io/_posts/articles/2020-02-29-webassembly-wasm-wasi.md

 _Wait, a what?_

 That's right!
-Let us take it apart, and understand piece-by-piece
+That's what `WebAssembly` is.
+Let us take this definition apart, and understand piece-by-piece
 ![image-right](/images/posts/webassembly/Web_Assembly.png){: .pull-right}

 * It's a `new language`.
-It became the offical _**"fourth language for web"**_ on [5th December 2019](https://www.w3.org/2019/12/pressrelease-wasm-rec.html.en), though it has been in development for few years now
+It became the offical _**"fourth language for web"**_ on [5th December 2019](https://www.w3.org/2019/12/pressrelease-wasm-rec.html.en), i.e. after HTML, CSS & JavaScript
-* It's `binary`, so it is not really human readable (hence, _"assembly"_)
+* It's `binary`, so it is not really human readable (it's an _"assembly"_ language for the web)
 * It's `low level`, i.e. it's much closer to actual machine code (than `JavaScript` and other higher level languages)
 * And it's `for the web`, that means (modern) web browsers can read and execute them

-### So, how do I write code in `WebAssembly`?
+### So, how do I code in `WebAssembly`?

-Though there is a [text format](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format), you as a developer won't generally _"write"_ code in `WebAssembly`! **It's actually an `IR` or `Intermediate Representation`**, comparable to `ByteCode` in `Java` or `MSIL/CIL` in `.NET`.
+Actual WebAssembly is a binary language.
+Though there is a [text representation](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format), you as a developer won't generally _"write"_ code in `WebAssembly`! **It's actually an `IR` or `Intermediate Representation`** code, comparable to `ByteCode` in `Java` or `MSIL/CIL` in `.NET`.
+It's meant to be a compilation target for higher level languages.

 Basically it's a set of low level binary instructions that works across common standard hardware.
 Unlike higher level languages like `C#`, `Go` or `Java`, it is more closer to machine language, and can be converted into actual `machine code` very fast & efficiently.
 So rather than writing code in it, you still write code in a language that you already know, like `C/C++` or `Rust`, and a special compiler compiles your code into `WebAssembly`, and that runs inside a special `Virtual Machine`.
 This `VM` can turn the `IR` into actual, platform specific `Machine Code` and execute them.
 This `VM` can run on any type of platform (hardware + OS).

 ![Image](/images/posts/webassembly/WebAssembly_compile.png)

-In a nutshell, that's like the main idea behind WebAssembly, to be able to _**run pre-compile code, written in any language, on the web!**_
+In a nutshell, that's like the main idea behind WebAssembly, to be able to _**run pre-compiled code, written in any language, on the web!**_

 Okay, but why?

 ### Why `WebAssembly`?

-Okay, so I cannot read or write code in WebAssembly!
+I cannot read or write code in WebAssembly!
 Then what is the purpose of it?
 Why have it as the _fouth language for the web_?
-We already have our `JavaScript`!
+We already have our good ol' `JavaScript`!

 Yes, `JavaScript` works, and it works pretty well.
-And there are really cool `JS Frameworks` like `Angular`, `React`, `Vue` etc. In fact `JS` is so cool, that now lot of people even write back-end or server-side code also in `JS`, thanks to `Node`!
+And there are really cool `JS Frameworks` like `Angular`, `React`, `Vue` etc. that make complex web development much easier.
+In fact `JS` is so cool, that now lot of people even write back-end or server-side code in `JS`, thanks to `Node`!

 BUT, there are issues with `JavaScript`, mainly with **`performance`**!
 It works fine for a standard web applications where small pieces of processing is done on the web, based on user interaction.
 Generally, the heavy processing is done on servers, and web interacts with them through `http` services.
 But it does not work well when lot of real-time processing is required, think of - image & video processing, 3D gaming, AR/VR etc.

 **NOTE:** JavaScript is an interpreted language i.e. at the run-time, each line of code is turned into machine code as it is encountered.
 This happens everytime, even the same line of code is executed multiple times (e.g. loops).
 This is inefficient.
 And there is no way to look at the whole code at once & ompimize.
 Also, the garbage collector cycles take it's time to run and free up memory, stalling the applications.
 Well, this is how JavaScript used to run traditionally.
 But the modern JavaScript engines use `JIT compiler` which partially compiles the code & has some performance improvements.
 But still it's not the best we could get, partly because of the `dynamic` nature of JavaScript.
-Read in more abou them in this [series of posts by Lin Clark](https://hacks.mozilla.org/category/code-cartoons/a-cartoon-intro-to-webassembly/).
+Read in more detail about them in this [series of posts by Lin Clark](https://hacks.mozilla.org/category/code-cartoons/a-cartoon-intro-to-webassembly/).
 {: .notice--success}

 Web has been an important medium of user interaction for software programs, and with modern SaaS & cloud applications, users are now enabled to do more & more stuffs on web.
 Users & developers, both want to be able to do more stuffs on web, and faster.
-Apart from `JavaScript` being not-so-fast, always going over the network for heavy processing & bringing back results, makes fast processing on web applications almost impossible.
+And with frameworks like `Electron`, web apps can run like native apps on desktop, cross-platform.
+Now, apart from `JavaScript` being not-so-fast, always going over the network for any heavy processing & bringing back results, makes fast processing on web applications almost impossible.

 `WebAssembly` aims to solve this problem.
 WebAssembly is a new type of assembly language (Intermediate Code) that

 1. Any language compiler can target
 2. Can be executed on web, stand-alone

 With that, developers can write their code on high-performance languages like `C/C++` or `Rust` and compile them into `WebAssembly`.
 This `IR` code matches very closely with machine languages across hardwares.
-Now the browser (with WebAssembly VMs) can directly translate that into machine code & execute.
+Now the browser (with `WebAssembly VM`s) can directly translate that into machine code & execute.
 This can make the code run real fast in near native (directly running compiled machine code) speed.

 **Important:** For this to happen, 2 things are required.
 [1] Different languages need to compile into WebAssembly [2] Browsers need to be ready to run WebAssembly.
 For _#1_, different languages need to come up with new compilers that target WebAssembly rather than their standard IR.
 This is already available for `C/C++`, `Rust` and even `C#`.
 And very soon we'll have compilers for many other langues, some of them might be ready by the time you read this.
 And _#2_ is not an issue, as all the modern brosers already support WebAssembly viz. `Firefox`, `Chrome`, `Edge` & `Safari`.
 In fact, WebAssembly is a joint effort by `W3C`, `Mozilla`, `Google`, `Microsoft` & `Apple` (and of course community members).
 So, all the major browsers should always be up to date with latest WebAssembly standards.
 {: .notice--info}